 In connection with the acquisition of BRCM, we assumed the BRCM 2012 Stock Incentive Plan (the "2012 Plan") and outstanding unvested RSUs originally granted by BRCM under the 2012 Plan that were held by continuing employees.
 Under the 2012 Plan, we may grant to former employees of BRCM and other employees who were not employees of Broadcom at the time of the acquisition restricted stock awards, RSUs, stock options and stock appreciation rights with an exercise price that is no less than the fair market value on the date of grant.
 No participant may be granted stock options, restricted stock or RSUs, covering more than an aggregate of 4 million shares in any fiscal year.
 Equity awards granted under the 2012 Plan following the acquisition of BRCM are on similar terms and consistent with similar grants made pursuant to the 2009 Plan.
-As of November 3, 2019, 82 million shares remained available for issuance under the 2012 Plan is subject to an annual increase of 12 million shares.
+As of November 3, 2019, 82 million shares remained available for issuance under the 2012 Plan.
+The number of shares available for issuance under the 2012 Plan.